 Now showing items 1-10 of 30

 The intersections and conversations between feminist geography and political geography have been surprisingly few.
 The notion of a feminist geopolitics remains undeveloped in geography.
 This paper aims to create a theoretical ...

-(Springer Verlag, 2001)
+(Springer Verlag, 2006)

 “The Securitization of Fear in Post-Tsunami Sri Lanka”

 Fear is a potent political resource that is at once an expression of vulnerability to geopolitical threats and a rationale for security measures against them.
 It is produced through tropes of nationalism rooted in economic ...

 "Beyond Gender: Towards A Feminist Analysis of Humanitarianism and Development in Sri Lanka"

 (Feminist Press, 2003)

 “UNHCR and the Status of Prima Facie Refugees in Kenya”